Cabeça Dinossauro: Background

+He also says the band already showed signs of this new sound live, claiming that "time showed that this subgenre was in our DNA, which is why 'Cabeça' is a big feature, with all this questioning, the criticism that we see in the lyrics, the punk, but also the reggae, funk.
+I think in this album we found the way.

 Besides, then drummer Charles Gavin considered the troubled moments lived both by the band and by Brazil at that time were also influencing factors:

 Co-producer Pena Schmidt saw the album as "the moment of truth.
 Titãs had crisis between surrendering to phonographic perfection or to the rebellious statement.
 There the result balances track by track."

+The band was also looking to establish a clearer identity, something they hadn't achieved up until then with an unusual line-up of eight members, several vocalists and no crooner.
+One evidence was a show they did in a festival celebrating Gilberto Gil's 20th career anniversary.
+When they went onto the stage, right after Os Paralamas do Sucesso, Gil introduced them saying that "Paralamas go on stage as a trio and their sound is reminiscent of a train.
+Titãs go in eight [members] and sound like a little music box".

 Besides all that, there was also an intention by the band to reproduce in studio the energy they believe they had live.

 Production and concept

+Although Titãs themselves had criticized the work of producer Liminha, labeling him as a "pasteurizator", he was ultimately hired to produce Cabeça Dinossauro.
 The musical material for the album was ready before the band got into the studio.
 The first track to be recorded was the single "AA UU".
 The last one was "O Quê".
 "O Que" and "Família" were the only songs to have their arrangements significantly changed.

 It was recorded and mixed in one month.
 Its demo was recorded in just two days at a studio in the Pompeia neighborhood of São Paulo.
 The title Cabeça Dinossauro (Head Dinosaur) refers to the duality between rational (head) and primitive (dinosaur).

 The album's front and back covers were taken from sketches by Leonardo da Vinci: "The Expression a howling Man" and "Grotesque Head", respectively.
 Both acetates were brought straight outta Louvre by a friend of vocalist and keyboardist Sérgio Britto's father.
 They replaced small reproductions the band had but could not use for the album due to low quality.
 He would say in 2006 that "the first 30,000 copies of the album were made in a mat and porous paper, much more expensive than the ordinary one.
 A gesture of generosity by André Midani, then president of Warner, which gave us total support before, during and after the recording sessions, complying with almost every of our requests."
 It was one of the first Brazilian rock album covers not to feature a picture of the artist.